firemodels/bot/Revbot/README.md

  -m email_address - send results to email_address
- -N n - specify maximum number of fdss or smokeviews to build [default: 10] -q q - name of batch queue used to build fdss and to run cases. [default: batch] -r repo - repo can be fds or smv. [default: fds}.
+ -N n - specify maximum number of fdss or smokeviews to build [default: 10] -q q - name of batch queue used to build fdss and to run cases. [default: batch] -r repo - repo can be fds or smv. [default: fds].
 If smv the revbot.sh only builds
            smokeview, it does not run or view cases
 ```